ehrpg/qstar/docs/crisis.md

 *Kneeling down gives you better control over recoil and weapon sway.*

 Bonus
-:   You count as being in Light Cover.
+:   You count as being in **Light Cover** against ranged Attacks.
 You gain a +1 bonus on attacks using ranged weapons.

 Penalty
 :   Melee attacks against you gain a +1 bonus.